 Living Wage

-The Anker Living Wage Reference Value for rural Rwanda has been estimated at 147,111 Rwandan francs (124 EUR) per month.
-This is the wage required for workers in a typical rural area of Rwanda to afford a basic but decent standard of living in 2020.
-The estimated reference value turned out to be 3.5 times the average agricultural wage and 60 times the national minimum wage, which has not been revised since 1974.[3]
+The Anker Living Wage reference value for rural Rwanda has been estimated at 215,096 Rwandan francs (154 EUR) per month.
+This is the wage required for workers in a typical rural area of Rwanda to afford a basic but decent standard of living in 2023.[3]

 Living Income